Using WASH Sample Behavior Profiles

 Countries have begun to integrate behaviors into their work to impact water, sanitation, and hygiene.

-The first step in Behavior Integration is deciding which behaviors you want to Prioritize.
+In Behavior Integration, you need to decide which behaviors you want to Prioritize.

-The second step is analyzing the priority behaviors selected for your country based on country-and context-specific research, i.e. create Behavior Profiles.
+Then you will analyze the priority behaviors selected for your country using country- and context-specific research, i.e. creating Behavior Profiles

 We have provided sample WASH Behavior Profiles to help you develop your own country-specific profiles.
 In addition to the ways mentioned in the overview, these sample Behavior Profiles can help you: